ernestojimenezruiz/logmap-matcher/README.md

 To generate a JAR file for LogMap from the command line using Maven, run: `mvn package` or `mvn clean install`.
 This will also generate a folder *java-dependencies* with all the necessary libraries.
 This folder together with the *parameters.txt* file should be placed in the same path as the generated "logmap-matcher-3.0.jar" file.

+Releases:
+- Latest standalone release available [here](https://github.com/ernestojimenezruiz/logmap-matcher/releases/tag/logmap-matcher-july-2021)
+- Latest OAEI package available [here](https://github.com/ernestojimenezruiz/logmap-melt)
-Old LogMap standalone distributions and OAEI packages can also be downloaded from [SourceForge](https://sourceforge.net/projects/logmap-matcher/).
+- Old packages can also be downloaded from [SourceForge](https://sourceforge.net/projects/logmap-matcher/).

 ## Using LogMap

 LogMap accepts the same ontology formats as the OWL API: e.g., RDF/XML, OWL/XML, OWL Functional, OBO, KRSS, and Turtle (n3).

-**As an Ontology Matching System**
+### As an Ontology Matching System

-LogMap can be used from the command line with the [standalone distribution](https://sourceforge.net/projects/logmap-matcher/files/Standalone%20distribution/) or the [OAEI packages](https://sourceforge.net/projects/logmap-matcher/files/OAEI%20packages/), or directly from its [Web interface](http://krrwebtools.cs.ox.ac.uk/logmap/)
+LogMap can be used from the command line with the [standalone distribution](https://github.com/ernestojimenezruiz/logmap-matcher/releases/) or directly from its [Web interface](http://krrwebtools.cs.ox.ac.uk/logmap/).

+LogMap can also be easily integrated in other Java applications.
+See [wiki](https://code.google.com/archive/p/logmap-matcher/wikis) for additional information.

+**OAEI:**
+For the OAEI campaign LogMap implements an interface to communicate with the [MELT platform](https://github.com/dwslab/melt).
+See wrapping [here](https://github.com/ernestojimenezruiz/logmap-melt).

+**HOBBIT:**
 It has recently been implemented support to be run in the [HOBBIT platform](https://project-hobbit.eu/outcomes/hobbit-platform/).
 See details [here](https://gitlab.com/ernesto.jimenez.ruiz/logmap-hobbit).

-LogMap can also be easily integrated in other Java applications.
-See [wiki](https://code.google.com/archive/p/logmap-matcher/wikis) for additional information.

-**As a Mapping Debugging System**
+### As a Mapping Debugging System

-LogMap can also be used as a mapping debugging system from the command line or integrated in a Java application.
+LogMap can also be used as a mapping debugging system from the command line ([standalone distribution](https://github.com/ernestojimenezruiz/logmap-matcher/releases/)) or integrated in a Java application.
 See [wiki](https://code.google.com/archive/p/logmap-matcher/wikis) for additional information.

 We have also implemented a variant of LogMap to minimize the violations of the conservativity principle.
 Check details [here](https://github.com/ernestojimenezruiz/logmap-conservativity).